TalShell/ChessTools/README.md

      text files of N games each.
      Can be used to generate look alike style in some specific lines and play against it.

+# Contact
+    If you have any comments, ideas or remark do not hesitate to contact me on lichess (Talfski)